Jawaharlal Nehru: Assassination attempts and security

-There were four known assassination attempts on Nehru.
+There were various assassination attempts on Nehru.
 The first attempt was made during partition in 1947 while he was visiting the North-West Frontier Province (now in Pakistan) in a car.
-A second was by Baburao Laxman Kochale, a knife-wielding rickshaw-puller, near Nagpur in 1955.
-The third attempt took place in Bombay in 1956, and the fourth was a failed bombing attempt on train tracks in Maharashtra in 1961.
+The second attempt came from Baburao Laxman Kochale, a knife-wielding rickshaw-puller, near Nagpur in 1955.
+The third attempt was a plot by Central Intelligence Agency (CIA) in 1955.
+The fourth attempt took place in Bombay in 1956, and the fifth was a failed bombing attempt on train tracks in Maharashtra in 1961.
 Despite threats to his life, Nehru despised having too much security around him and did not like to disrupt traffic because of his movements.